 Southern Exposure Announces 2013, Round 7 Alternative Exposure Grant Recipients

-Southern Exposure is proud to announce the recipients of grants in Round 7 of our Alternative Exposure Grant Program.
-In this round, Southern Exposure is awarding $70,000 to 16 projects at levels ranging from $5,000 to $2,400.
-With major support from the Andy Warhol Foundation for the Visual Arts, Alternative Exposure supports the independent and self-organized work of artists and small groups that plays a critical and significant role in the San Francisco Bay Area arts community.
-In the seven years since launching Alternative Exposure, Southern Exposure has awarded $421,000 in direct funds to 120 Bay Area projects.
+Southern Exposure is proud to announce the Round 7 grant recipients of our Alternative Exposure Grant Program.
+This year, Southern Exposure awarded $70,000 to 16 projects at levels ranging from $2,400 to $5,000, distributing a record amount in the midst of local economic changes and dwindling resources for artists.
+With major funding from the Andy Warhol Foundation for the Visual Arts and additional backing from the San Francisco Grants for the Arts, Alternative Exposure supports the independent and self-organized work of artists and collaboratives playing a critical role in the San Francisco Bay Area arts community.

 The 2013 Alternative Exposure Grant Recipients*

 Bay Area Public School

 Black Hole Cinematheque